PathOnAI/NaturalLanguageTerminal/README.md

 remove --clean
 ```

-## 🔧 How It Works
+## 🛠️ How It Works

-NLT leverages cutting-edge natural language processing to interpret your commands and translate them into powerful terminal operations.
-It creates a layer of abstraction that allows you to focus on your intentions rather than syntax.
+NLT uses natural language processing to interpret your commands and translate them into powerful terminal operations.
+This abstraction layer allows you to focus on your intentions rather than syntax.

 ## 🤝 Contributing